What is web stress testing? When and how should you run it? Learn its benefits and how to implement it step by step—hand in hand with Abstracta.

 The world of online business is increasingly competitive.
 A minor glitch or downtime can shift virtual users to competitors in seconds, emphasizing the importance of nonfunctional testing in maintaining user loyalty and engagement.

-Understanding how stress testing is conducted and the techniques involved in stress and load tests are essential for making websites and web apps more resilient.
+Understanding how to conduct stress testing and the techniques involved in stress and load tests is essential for making websites and web apps more resilient.

 Creating test scenarios that reflect real user behaviors and potential future events, such as anticipated marketing campaigns or product launches, is key.
 These tests, aim to measure how well web apps handle varying degrees of demand, from the expected number of users to beyond peak levels.